szafranski/RH-ota/README.md

 1. Embedded logging feature with an option to upload log file to the cloud
 <br/>

-If you want all hardware functionalities - visit: [Instructables page](https://www.instructables.com/id/RotorHazard-Updater/) or check the [RotorHazard-Updater.pdf](/how_to/RotorHazard-Updater.pdf).
+If you want all hardware functionality - visit: [Instructables page](https://www.instructables.com/id/RotorHazard-Updater/) or check the [RotorHazard-Updater.pdf](/how_to/RotorHazard-Updater.pdf).

 You may also read [update notes](/docs/update-notes.txt) - new features are present.